stevenelson35/stevenelson35.github.io/_posts/2024-05-12-linda-leu-day.md

 ![Green Peeling Bark]({{ site.pics_url }}20240512_142033.jpg)

-A butterly was stealing some flower stuff from a flower in the vegetable garden.
+A butterfly was stealing some flower stuff from a flower in the vegetable garden.

 ![Butterfly on Flower]({{ site.pics_url }}20240512_193909.jpg)